 Month/Module/Topic Sub-topics

-August Introduction to the course
+Module 1: Introduction to the course

-What is language?
+Introduction to What is language?

-Module 1: Some definitions of 'language'
+Linguistics and Some definitions of 'language'

-Introduction to Linguistics Properties of language
+Language Properties of language Human and

-&Language Human and animal communication systems
+animal communication systems Spoken

-3.13.
-Spoken and written language
+and written language What is

-grandi and manager

-What is linguistics?
+Module 2: Introduction to Phonology and Morphology linguistics?
 Is linguistics a science?
-What does

-it mean to study language?

-, , ,

-Approaches to linguistics: the traditional, the structural,

-and the cognitive

-Saussure: Sign, synchrony, diachrony

-Chomsky: Competence and performance

-Sapir and Whorf: Linguistic relativity

-Linguistics is descriptive, not prescriptive

-Levels of language analysis

-September and October Phonology

-What is phonology?

-Module 2: Phonology and phonetics

-Introduction to Phonology Phone, phoneme and allophones

-and Principles of (a) contrastive & complementary

-Morphology distribution, (b) phonetic similarity, (d) pattern congruity,

-and (e) economy

-Free variation

-Application

-What is morphology? what is morphology:

-Morphs, morphemes and, allomorphy,

-Bound and Free forms

-World building processes: prefixes, suffixes

-Inflections and derivations

-Morphophonemics

-Suppletion

-Application

-November Constituents of a simple sentence

-Trovenise.
-The phrase: NP, VP, PP and AP

-Module 3: The clause

-Introduction to Syntax The simple sentence

-Introduction to Gyntax Syntactic categories

-Selectional restrictions

-Phrase Structure (PS) rules

-How to draw tree diagrams

-NA 1 1 4 Bracketed diagrams

-Module 4: What is Applied Linguistics?

-Applied Linguistics Language teaching

-Language learning

-Speech disorders

-Language pathology

-Language testing
+What does it mean to study language?
+Approaches to linguistics: the traditional, the structural, and the cognitive Saussure: Sign, synchrony, diachrony Chomsky: Competence and performance Sapir and Whorf: Linguistic relativity Linguistics is descriptive, not prescriptive Levels of language analysis Phonology What is phonology?
+Phonology and phonetics Phone, phoneme and allophones Principles of (a) contrastive and complementary distribution, (b) phonetic similarity, (d) pattern congruity, and (e) economy Free variation Application What is morphology?
+Morphs, morphemes and, allomorphy, Bound and Free forms; World building processes: prefixes, suffixes Inflections and derivations Morphophonemics Suppletion Application Module 3: Introduction toSyntax Constituents of a simple sentence: The phrase: NP, VP, PP, and AP The clause The simple sentence Syntactic categories Selectional restrictions Phrase Structure (PS) rules How to draw tree diagrams Bracketed diagrams Module 4: Applied Linguistics What is Applied Linguistics?
+Language teaching Language learning Speech disorders Language pathology

-Language and technology
+Language testing Language and technology